Contrastive Learning for Unsupervised Domain Adaptation of Time Series: Related Work

 \textbf{Unsupervised domain adaptation for time series:} A few methods have been tailored to unsupervised domain adaptation for time series data.
-Variational recurrent adversarial deep domain adaptation (VRADA) \cite{purushotham2016variational} was the first UDA method for multivariate time series that uses adversarial learning for reducing domain discrepancy.
-VRADA uses a variational recurrent neural network \cite{chung2015recurrent} as its feature extractor.
-Specifically, VRADA trains the classifier and the domain discriminator (adversarially) for the last latent variable of its variational recurrent neural network.
-Convolutional deep domain adaptation for time series (CoDATS) \cite{wilson2020multi} builds upon the same adversarial training as VRADA, but uses convolutional neural network for the feature extractor instead.
-Time series sparse associative structure alignment (TS-SASA) \cite{cai2020time} is a metric-based method.
-Here, intra-variables and inter-variables attention mechanism are aligned between the domains via the minimization of maximum mean discrepancy (MMD).
-Adversarial spectral kernel matching (AdvSKM) \cite{liu2021adversarial} is another metric-based method that aligns the two domains via MMD.
+Variational recurrent adversarial deep domain adaptation (VRADA) \citep{purushotham2016variational} was the first UDA method for multivariate time series that uses adversarial learning for reducing domain discrepancy.
+In VRADA, the feature extractor is a variational recurrent neural network \citep{chung2015recurrent}, and VRADA then trains the classifier and the domain discriminator (adversarially) for the last latent variable of its variational recurrent neural network.
+Convolutional deep domain adaptation for time series (CoDATS) \citep{wilson2020multi} builds upon the same adversarial training as VRADA, but uses convolutional neural network for the feature extractor instead.
+Time series sparse associative structure alignment (TS-SASA) \citep{cai2020time} is a metric-based method.
+Here, intra-variables and inter-variables attention mechanisms are aligned between the domains via the minimization of maximum mean discrepancy (MMD).
+Adversarial spectral kernel matching (AdvSKM) \citep{liu2021adversarial} is another metric-based method that aligns the two domains via MMD.
 Specifically, it introduces a spectral kernel mapping, from which the output is used to minimize MMD between the domains.
-Across all of the aforementioned methods, the aim is to align the features across source and target domain.
+Across all of the aforementioned methods, the aim is to align the features across source and target domains.

-There are some extensions for specialized problems and are thus not applicable to our setting later.
-For instance, CALDA \cite{wilson2021calda} is neural network similar to CoDATS but is tailored for multi-source domains.
-Because of this difference, this method is not applicable later as a baseline for our setting.

-\textbf{Research gap:} For UDA of time series, existing works merely align the \emph{features} across source and target domain.
-In contrast to that, we propose to align \emph{semantic information} instead.
+{\textbf{Research gap:} For UDA of time series, existing works merely align the \emph{features} across source and target domains.
+Even though the source and target distributions overlap, this results in mixing the source and target samples of different classes.
+In contrast to that, we propose to align the \emph{contextual representation}, which preserves the label information.
+This facilitates a better alignment across domains for each class, leading to a better generalization over unlabeled target domain.
 To achieve this, we develop a novel framework called \framework based on contrastive learning.